wyvianvalenca/pet-adoption-OO/README.md

 - [OK] Success Stories and Testimonials: Sharing success stories and testimonials from adopters;
 - [OK] Community Forum: A forum for adopters and pet lovers to share experiences and advice.
 - Search and Filter Options: Enabling users to search and filter pets based on various criteria;
-- Adoption Application Processing: Handling and processing adoption applications;
+- [OK] Adoption Application Processing: Handling and processing adoption applications;
 - [OK] Donation Processing: Facilitating donations to shelters and rescue organizations.

 # Software Project (Classes)